 Can you be patient?

-What kind of views do your friends and family have about LGBTQ people?
+What kind of views do your friends and family have about LGBTQIA people?

 Are you financially dependent on your family?